sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/MicroBase/README.md

 A small number of optimized, composable operators that can execute across domains.

 ## 3.2 System Architecture
+Design goals:
+- User can add a new domain specific feature transformations to the start of a pipeline without specifying modifying rest of the pipeline.
+- Users can input rules or labels to perform supervized classification
+- Users can write new pipelines: With feature transformation, classification and explanation operators.
+It requires time.
+- default

 ### Query pipelines
 - Query specifies: A set of input data sources. as well as logical query plan or pipeline of streaming operators.
 A high level syntax is there to specify different stages of query processing pipeline.